-The Department offers a full-time MA (one year), the MA International as well as a part-time MA which may include distance learning (two years).
-MA students in German can specialise either in (a) literature or (b) linguistics/Deutsch als Fremdsprache.
-The part-time MA by distance-learning is aimed primarily at intending and/or practising teachers of German.
-Enquiries should be made to the German Department Office (telephone: +353-1-7168309).
+The Department offers a full-time MA (one year), the MA International as well as a parttime MA that may include distance learning (two years).
+MA students in German can specialise either in (a) Literature or (b) Linguistics/Deutsch als Fremdsprache.
+The parttime MA by distance-learning is aimed primarily at intending and/or practising teachers of German.
+Enquiries should be made to the German Department Office (telephone:

-Applicants for entry to this course will be required to have the normal qualifications for entry to an MA degree.
+Applicants for entry to this course will be required to have the normal qualifications for entry to an MA Degree.
 Other university graduates with qualifications deemed equivalent may also be considered for admission.
 Good skills in the German language are a prerequisite for this course.

-The Full-time MA in German (one year taught programme)
+The Full-Time MA in German (one-year taught programme)

-The full-time MA in German (one year) is awarded on the results of course work, examinations, and a minor thesis.
-Course work and written examinations count for 60% of the overall examination mark.
+The full-time MA in German (one year) is awarded on the results of coursework, examinations, and a minor thesis.
+Coursework and written examinations count for 60% of the overall examination mark.
 The remaining 40% is awarded on the results of a minor thesis and of a preliminary oral presentation of the thesis (viva).